Take a look at the past

 Leidseplein is (together with Rembrandtsplein) the main spot of the nightlife in Amsterdam and both of these squares are a walking distance from our hotel.
 This is where you find the biggest selection of the bars and restaurants in town, in addition to famous Bulldog Palace or Chicago theatre.
 Both squares are highly recommended and they can be reached on foot from our location.
 Some of the best known clubs in town are also situated here (Paradiso and the Melkweg).

 A walking distance from our hotel is a beautiful Vondel park named after the poet and playwright Joost van den Vondel.
 Its local equivalent to Central park, an oasis right in the centre of the city and the place to enjoy some peace and quiet while still being right in the heart of Amsterdam.
-It is a perfect place for running or biking or to get raped after midnight.
+It is a perfect place for running or biking.

 Pieter Cornelisz Hooftstraat 85, 1071 BP Amsterdam

 PC Hooftstraat is a high end shopping street named after a 16th century poet Pieter Corneliszoon Hooft.
-This is where you can find retailers such as Hermès, Cartier, Louis Vuitton and many others for which you don’t have money anyway if you are staying in Museum Lane Hotel.
+This is where you can find retailers such as Hermès, Cartier, Louis Vuitton and many others.

 1079 RA Amsterdam